What Services Does SafetyNet Wireless Offer

-The company offers Lifeline and the Affordable Connectivity Program (ACP) discounts and benefits in several U.S. states, including California, Colorado, Georgia, Kentucky, Michigan, Missouri, New York, Oklahoma, Pennsylvania, and Wisconsin.
+Safety Net’s Lifeline and ACP discounts are extended to residents in multiple U.S. states such as California, Colorado, Georgia, Kentucky, Louisiana, Michigan, Missouri, New York, Oklahoma, Pennsylvania, and Wisconsin.

 Lifeline Eligibility Criteria